POST-OP INSTRUCTIONS FOR INFANT TONGUE-TIE RELEASE

 8. The released area will form a wet scab after the first day.
 It will appear white and soft.
 It may change color to yellow or even green.
 This is not infection, but is just a scab in the mouth.
 The white/yellow area will get smaller each day lengthwise, but HEALING IS STILL HAPPENING!
 So even though the white scab is not as visible, you must continue stretching or the surgery may need to be repeated.
 If you have any concerns, please contact our office.

-9. Suck training is ESSENTIAL for your baby to re-learn how to use their tongue properly.
-Please watch https://www.instagram.com/reel/CZPRD9nID4U/?igshid=MDJmNzVkMjY= and https://www.instagram.com/reel/Cf1o1vmlZBF/?igshid=MDJmNzVkMjY= video for how we recommend doing suck training.
-We recommend the Mam Pacifier 0-6 months (link: ) as frequently as possible.
+9. Retraining how your baby latches to breast or bottle is important.
+Proper nursing position, proper bottle with proper nipple flow, or even pacifier use can help with strengthening.
+We recommend the Mam Pacifier, 0-6 months.
 The goal is for baby to suck on pacifier for 5 minutes at least 6 times a day; with time, the baby should be able to increase sucking on the pacifier to 10 minutes, and the 15 minutes, and so on.
-If your baby doesn’t suck on the Mam pacifier, we recommend suck training with your finger for 5 minutes 6 times a day or more and the goal is to increase this time as well.
 If your baby is struggling with sucking and is chompy, please contact our office so we can properly address this issue.
 If the baby does not learn to suck properly, re-attachment can occur.

-Follow up with a lactation consultant (Danielle Gauss, IBCLC) is critical if nursing.
-Bottle-feeding babies will benefit from visiting a feeding therapist and with Danielle Gauss as well.
-Bodywork with Dr. Michelle Weaver, DC is also very helpful and recommended.
+Follow up with a lactation consultant (either Danielle or Dr Weaver) is critical if nursing.
+Bottle fed babies can also benefit with a visit for feeding recommendations.
+Bodywork with Dr. Michelle Weaver, DC, IBCLC is also very helpful and recommended.
 You should expect one better feed a day (two better feeds the second day, etc.).
 Sometimes there’s an immediate difference in feeding, and sometimes it takes a few days to weeks.
 Skin to skin, warm baths, white noise, swaddling, and soothing music can be very beneficial to calm the baby.

 For pain give CHILDREN’S TYLENOL (160mg / 5mL) starting WHEN YOU GET HOME and for the next 2-3 days every 4-6 hours.
 For babies who weigh 6lbs give 40mg or 1.25mL, 7lb give 1.5mL, 8lb give 1.75mL, 9lb give 2mL, 10lb give 2.25 and 11lb give 2.25mL.
 Babies 12-14lb can have 80mg or 2.5mL, 15-17lb give 3mL.
 If your child is 6mo old and 12-17lbs, you can give Infant’s Motrin (ibuprofen) at 1.25mL (50mg).
 If your baby is refusing to nurse or seems to be in pain, please check the Tylenol dose is correct, and find an alternative way to get milk in (bottle, syringe, cup).